christosangelopoulos/radion/README.md

 - **Preferred selector**.
 Acceptable values: `read`, `fzf`, `rofi`, `dmenu`.
 - **Preferred editor**.
 Acceptable values can be `vim`, `nano`, `gedit`, `xed` or any other terminal or graphical text editor command **+ any flags**.
 For further info, visiting the respectable command `man` pages is  recommended.
 - **fzf format, dmenu format, rofi format**: Here the `fzf`,  `dmenu` and `rofi` command string can be configured.
 If the user is not sure they know what they are doing, they are advised to **leave these variables alone**.
 At any rate, visiting the respectable command `man` page is **highly recommended**.
 Also, **pipe symbols** `|` are not to be ignored, they stand for the end of the string.

+---
-    - **Rofi theming**
+ **Rofi theming**

-        There is a rofi theme included in the repo, `radion-rofi-theme.rasi`, which install process will be copied in the `$HOME/.config/radion/` directory.
+- There is a rofi theme included in the repo, `radion-rofi-theme.rasi`, which install process will be copied in the `$HOME/.config/radion/` directory.
 The user can either:

+     - Use this configuration for `rofi`
      - Use the **default rofi theme** in the system by editing the `rofi_format` line in `$HOME/.config/radion/radion.conf` file( remove the `-theme $HOME/.config/radion/radion-rofi-theme.rasi` flag).
      - Edit the `$HOME/.config/radion/radion-rofi-theme.rasi` according to their liking.

+---

 - **Prompt text**.
 Prompt text defines the **prompt text for fzf, rofi and dmenu.Pipe symbol** `|` is not to be ignored, stands for the end of the string.
 - **Show mpv keybindings**.
-Acceptable values: yes no. This variable toggles the appearence of a little **mpv keybinding cheatsheet**:
+Acceptable values: yes / no. This variable toggles the appearence of a little **mpv keybinding cheatsheet**:

 ![keybindings](screenshots/keybindings.png){width=150}

+- **Show emojis**.
+Acceptable values: yes / no.

 ---
 ## Configuring record-toggle (Preferences option)